AnOpenSauceDev/IsThisModLegit/README.md

 Works as long **as you have less than 300 _individual (.jar file)_ mods** (because you'll get rate-limited going past that.)

-Due to this mod using the Modrinth API, this will fail checks on CurseForge/Github binaries that aren't identical to what's on Modrinth.
+Due to this mod using the Modrinth API, this will fail checks on binaries from CurseForge/Github that aren't identical to what's on Modrinth.

-This mod is very much in its infancy, with quite a bit work still to go.
+This mod is very much in its infancy, with quite a bit of work still to go.